Complete Guide to an Online Landscaping Design Degree

 There are different accreditation requirements for graduates from landscape design programs versus landscape architecture programs.
 Because professional landscape architects are required to be licensed, they must attend an accredited degree program in order to meet the application requirements for state licensure (LARE).
 Landscape designers, on the other hand, are not required to obtain a license, so there is no official requirement for landscape designers to attend an accredited degree program.
 Landscape designers will still benefit from attending an accredited college or university, however, as accreditation just helps ensure that a school has been evaluated and vetted by legitimate agency.
 Accredited schools can also access federal funding and enable students to transfer credits to other accredited schools.

-Students who plan to apply for a professional landscape architect license in their state will need to attend a landscape architecture program that has been accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.
+Students who plan to apply for a professional landscape architect license in their state will need to attend a landscape architecture program that has been accredited by the Landscape Architectural Accreditation Board (LAAB) of the American Society of Landscape Architects.
 ASLA is recognized by the Council for Higher Education Accreditation as the authoritative accrediting agency for landscape architecture programs.
 Both ASLA and CHEA offer current lists of accredited schools and degree programs.

 Nearly all states require landscape architects to have a state-issued license, although the qualifying criteria for this license varies widely.
 The Landscape Architect Registration Exam (LARE) is the basis for most licensing programs; the exam includes both multiple choice questions and a graphic portion.
 It is sponsored by the Council of Landscape Architectural Registration Boards and offers six different paths to become eligible to take the exam.
 Each path involves a different combination of education and work experience so that not all applicants will have the exact same qualifications or background.